 In the retreats we explore various themes such as our relationship with femininity, our wombs, our cycles, our stresses, giving and receiving, guilt, the seasons and more.
 We do this through creativity and processes involving a synergy of EFT and family constellations.

 One of the most common challenges most women bring to the retreats is their relationship to taking time out.
 They usually say they are juggling too much, they are always on the go, they sometimes feel guilty taking time out or they never have time for themselves and if they create time, it gets eaten away by other important tasks.

-If you breath in, followed by another breath in, and keep breathing in, without breathing out in between, your body will force you to.
+If you breathe in, followed by another breath in, and keep breathing in, without breathing out in between, your body will force you to.
 Being busy without taking breaks is like breathing in without breathing out in between.
-If you don’t create a pause your body will force you to, for example having a cold or headache.
+If you don’t create a pause your body will force you to, for example having a cold or a headache.

 So one process I often facilitate is for each participant to explore their relationship with business and stillness by picking a felt square or representative to represent busyness and another to represent stillness and to explore their relationship with these concepts.